 From the outset we have hosted open and ongoing workshops that facilitate the papermaking process and welcome the use of personal material for papermaking.
 The exchange between veterans and civilians is integral in our practice.
 A forum with its foundations in a collaborative art making process, we know that accentuating individual and group perspectives strengthens the workshops and allows for direct participation and engagement.
 Open community involvement is an active element for us, and working together is an asset.
 By creating paper together we both develop our own language in the art form and perpetuate an ancient craft.

 The workshops have been well received across the country allowing us the support and flexibility to develop the scope of our work.
 We have maintained a collaborative atmosphere with an evolving group of facilitators, supporters, advocates and hosts.
 Currently we have four paper mill locations that are facilitating workshop programming with our mobile papermaking mills.
-In the studio we are producing editions of books, portfolios, large-scale paper sheet formation, sculptures, installations, individualized paper recipes, portraits and monoprints using an innovative paper printing technique.
+In the studio we are producing editions of books, portfolios, large-scale paper sheet formation, sculptures, installations, individualized paper recipes, portraits and prints using an innovative paper printing technique.

 Western hand papermaking is a PROCESS in which plant based fibers used in textiles are repurposed for paper.
-The textile is cut apart into small pieces and beaten into a pulp with a machine called a Hollander Beater.
+The textile is reduced into small pieces and beaten into a pulp with a machine called a Hollander Beater.
 The rendered pulp is used to form sheets of paper one at a time by hand, pressed and then dried.
 These sheets are the foundation of what can become further activation of the paper by creating prints, journals, books or a one of a kind piece of artwork.
 The technique of using discarded textiles is an ancient practice that has its beginnings nearly two thousand years ago.

 Today, we can blend contemporary printing techniques with traditional papermaking.
 Pulp printing is a wet process that allows freshly formed sheets of paper to be instantaneously rendered with colorful imagery derived from a finely beaten pulp sprayed through a stencil, fusing the image and sheet in this versatile and approachable method.
 Much of Combat Paper artwork both in workshops and the studio have been produced using pulp prints.
 Watch the entire process below: